polina-tsvilodub/LLM_link/README.md

 **TODO:**
 Sharon will start with Proportion of generated Responses (start point) on Maxim using Model of OPENAI.
 Hening will look for options using other models and think about how to implement other measurements.

+### 17.08.2023

+Sharon can successfully get OpenAI API working and Hening locally installed Flan-t5-xl with Huggingface and LLAMA-2-7B with Ollama.
+We took a closer look at Hu et al.'s scripts and results.
+We determined that Hu et al. employed a decoding scheme that essentially corresponds to a Greedy Search with randomly ordered options for generating responses.
+This is very close to our intended approach, where we aim to utilize a straightforward Greedy Search for generating responses (perhaps just looking at a single seed?
+TODO: Examine this, and make sure of it.).
+They also recorded distributions of responses, which is what we meant by the measurement of generated surprisal.
+In sum, their original results have all the necessary information we need for our Measurement 1: Models can see all options.

+**TODO:**
+Sharon will adopt the analysis script and begin to analyze the first results.
+Hening will change prompts to compute Measurement 2.